chuugar/mpdnotify/README.md

 ## Usage

-A few arguments can be passed to mpdnotify :
+A few arguments can be passed to mpdnotify:

 * **-a / --appname** : specifies the app name for notify-send.
 * **-c / --config** : path to the configuration file.
 * **--host** : mpd's address.